sstradling/RoughSwiftUI/README.md

 ![](Screenshots/svg.png)

-SVG shape can be bigger or smaller than the specifed layer size, so RoughSwift scales them to your requested `size`.
-This way we can compose and transform the SVG shape.
+SVG shapes are automatically scaled to fit within the specified frame while maintaining aspect ratio.
+The stroke and fill are aligned using a single transform calculated from the original SVG bounds, ensuring perfect alignment.

+### Basic SVG Usage

 ```swift
 struct SVGView: View {